dmbarbour/glas/docs/GlasDesign.md

 Operators:

 * **eff** - interact with the environment by exchange of data, 1--1 arity, `Request -- Response`.
 * **env:(do:P, with:Handler)** - simulate environment for subprogram P. Captures top value from data stack as environment State, runs P threading State through each 'eff' handler, then returns final State to the data stack.
-The Handler should be a Glas program with 2--2 arity, `Request State -- Response State`.
+The Handler should be a glas program with 2--2 arity, `Request State -- Response State`.

 Dependent types or session types may be required to precisely describe an effects API.
 A top-level API must be documented for use by applications, perhaps specialized for context.

 ### Annotations

-Annotations in Glas programs support tooling without affecting formal program behavior.
-The 'prog' header is also used as the required toplevel header for Glas programs in many cases, even if no annotations are needed.
+Annotations in glas programs support tooling without affecting formal program behavior.
+The 'prog' header is also used as the required toplevel header for glas programs in many cases, even if no annotations are needed.

 * **prog:(do:P, ...)** - runs program P. If 'do' is elided, defaults to nop.
 All fields other than 'do' are annotations and must not affect formal behavior of program.